littleg0d/MedifyBackend/README.md

 ---

-## 💳 Endpoints de Pagos
+## 💳 Payment Endpoints

-### 1. Crear Preferencia de Pago
+### 1. Create Payment Preference

-Crea una preferencia de pago en MercadoPago y un pedido en Firestore.
+Creates a payment preference in MercadoPago and an order in Firestore.

 **Endpoint:** `POST /api/pagos/crear-preferencia`